diegoesp/ladri/README.md

 # Other considerations

-* Supports both timer and requestAnimationFrame but I've found that, at this point,
-* the timer approach yields better animation performance with most browsers.
+* Supports both timer and requestAnimationFrame (using a polyfill).
+I'm still choosing the timer approach as my favorite as it is more flexible, cleaner from a code perspective, stable, and works with most browsers.

 # Upcoming features